Is apple cider vinegar for parvo helpful for puppies?

 Boots took to it right away which surprised me as I’ve read some dogs do not care for it.
 I just put 1 Tablespoon of ACV into his water and he loved it.
 (If your puppy is under 15 pounds use 1 teaspoon instead) I also helped keep his electrolytes up with Pedialyte and a teaspoon of Pepto Bismol every couple hours to help with vomiting.

-I read if your dog doesn’t care for the apple cider vinegar you can mix it with some great yogurt or probably better in the case of parvo with some chicken or beef broth.
+I read if your dog doesn’t care for the apple cider vinegar you can mix it with some Greek yogurt or probably better in the case of parvo with some chicken or beef broth.

 Fortunately for my bootsy he recovered in a couple days and is back to his active self.
 And back to his toe licking game. 🙂